jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

 # Optimizations

 This page contains information and guidelines for improving the reliability, flexibility and stability of your JupyterHub deployment.
+Many of the settings described is only purposeful for a better autoscaling experience.

 To summarize, for a good autoscaling experience, we recommend you to:

 - Enable the *continuous image puller*, to prepare added nodes for arriving users.
-- Enable *pod priority* and add *user placeholders*, to scale up nodes ahead of real user arrivals.
+- Enable *pod priority* and add *user placeholders*, to scale up nodes ahead of real users' arrivals.
-- Enable the *user scheduler*, to pack users tight on some nodes and let others become empty and scaled down.
+- Enable the *user scheduler*, to pack users tight on some nodes and let other nodes become empty and scaled down.
 - Set up an autoscaling node pool and dedicate it to user pods by *tainting* the node and requiring user pods, which *tolerate* the nodes' taint, to schedule on these nodes.
-This is meant to make you avoid getting other pods on these autoscaling node pool that could blocks scale down.
+This way, only user pods can then block scale down.
+- Set appropriate user resource *requests* and *limits*, to allow a reasonable amount of users to share a node.

 A reasonable final configuration for efficient autoscaling could look something like this: